 Meet Our Members

-Elinor Hinds was born on January 12, 1937 in Maple Creek, Saskatchewan.
+Elinor Hinds was born in 1937 in Maple Creek, Saskatchewan.
 Elinor grew up there until she was about 11 years old when her parents moved her and her two sisters and one brother to Penticton.
 Penticton is still ‘home’ for Elinor.
 Elinor said that when she was still living in Maple Creek, she used to ride a horse to a one-room country school that she attended.
 When Elinor was 18, she moved to Victoria and received her Teacher’s Certificate.
 She was the first member of her family to go to University and she received her Bachelor of Education after 34 years!
 What a great accomplishment!!!!
 Elinor has 3 boys who she raised in Surrey where she was teaching grades 3-6.
 She was asked to teach the computer to children and she got a hook on the computer where she plays computer games or looks up information.
 She would drive to work each day; however, Elinor didn’t start driving until she was 30, and then watch out!!
 Elinor has been blessed with six granddaughters, one step-granddaughter, and one great-granddaughter!
 What’s interesting to note is that Elinor still has diaries from 1914, 1936, and 1937 that her great-grandmother wrote in.
 She said her great grandmother would write in them every day, it may have been only one sentence but there was an entry for every day, so it is a whole store in the life of her great-grandma.
 What a wonderful keepsake.
 Elinor moved to Vernon in 2003 as she had family living in Summerland, Vernon, and Kamloops and she loves the Okanagan Valley.
 Elinor is on the Board of Directors for the Schubert Centre.
 As well, Elinor started the Quilting Club at the Schubert and is the Coordinator of the program.
 She is also the Coordinator for the Library and runs the Sing for your Life program.
 She had also worked the reception desk at one time.
 Elinor used to sew all her own clothes as well as doing knitting, crocheting, cross-stitch, and of course quilting!
 She loves to read and play computer games.